 There are tools and resources for reimbursement request training available upon request.
-Assistance with this process is available by contacting Leah Noldan, localize-re- localize-re- (360) 337-7289.
+Assistance with this process is available by contacting Leah Noldan, Inoldan@kitsap.gov, or (360) 337-7289.

-3.1.1 Supporting Documentation
+3.1.2 Supporting Documentation

 For reimbursement requests, all supporting documentation of expenses claimed must be maintained for each request submitted.
-This documentation should be maintained in an organized and easily referenced manner and kept on file with the submitting agency for a minimum of seven years from the end date of the contract.
+This documentation should be maintained in an organized and easily referenced manner and kept on file with the submitting agency for six years from end of the fiscal year of the end date of the contract, then destroyed.
 Supporting Documentation Lists and Examples are available on the Grant Recipients Page.